 The sushi glossary was created because memorizing the hundreds of Japanese terms that are used in the sushi industry can be hard.
-On all of our webpages, Japanese terms will be italicized.
-If you see a term that you don’t recognize, feel free to hop over to this page to reference it’s unique meaning.
+On all of my web pages, Japanese terms will be italicized.
+If you see a term that you don’t recognize, feel free to hop over to this page to reference its unique meaning.

 Aji – Spanish mackerel